dunkeroni/Invoke_AdjustImageChannelNode/README.md

+# This Repository Has Already Been Merged.
+The features explored here have been improved and merged into InvokeAI main.
+This repository will not be updated and the structure is no longer compatible with Invoke 3.4.0 and up.

 # Adjust Image Channel node
 An expanded implementation of the Adjust Saturations/Luminosity nodes from Invoke 3.1.0 able to handle arbitrary format/channel as well as negative multipliers.
 Supports RGB, RGBA, CYMK, YCbCr, LAB, HSV